How does your state compare?

 Tobacco use remains the leading cause of preventable death and disease in the United States and in New Jersey.
 To address this enormous toll, the American Lung Association calls for the following actions to be taken by New Jersey's elected officials:

-New Jersey continues to see an unholy alliance of the casino industry working side by side with the tobacco industry and its front groups.
-The organized interests in opposition to smokefree casinos use the tobacco industry’s playbook minimizing the health effects of employees who continue to be exposed to deadly secondhand smoke, while the industry exaggerates their economic arguments.
-Smokefree casinos are flourishing nationwide including right over the state line in Philadelphia.
-The industry has tried to push forward alternative “compromise bills”, which would continue to expose casino workers to secondhand smoke.
-The only thing that those bills do is continue to compromise the health of casino workers and they are non-starters.
+The organized interests in opposition to smokefree casinos use the tobacco industry's playbook, minimizing the health effects of employees who continue to be exposed to deadly secondhand smoke, while exaggerating economic arguments.
+Smokefree casinos are flourishing nationwide, including right over the state line in Philadelphia.
+The industry has tried to push forward “compromise bills”, which would continue to expose casino workers to secondhand smoke.
+These bills are non-starters, as they compromise the health of workers and fail to provide the protections the workers deserve.

-Adult smoking and tobacco use data come from CDC’s 2023 Behavioral Risk Factor Surveillance System; adult tobacco use includes cigarettes, smokeless tobacco and e-cigarettes.
-High school smoking rate is taken from the 2021 Youth Risk Behavior Surveillance System.
+Adult smoking and tobacco use data come from CDC's 2023 Behavioral Risk Factor Surveillance System; adult tobacco use includes cigarettes, smokeless tobacco and e-cigarettes.
+High school smoking rate is taken from CDC's 2023 Youth Risk Behavior Surveillance System.
 A current middle school smoking rate and high school tobacco use rate is not available for this state.

 Health impact information is taken from the Smoking-Attributable Mortality, Morbidity and Economic Costs (SAMMEC) software.
 Smoking-attributable deaths reflect average annual estimates for the period 2005-2009 and are calculated for persons aged 35 years and older.
 Smoking-attributable healthcare expenditures are based on 2004 smoking-attributable fractions and 2009 personal healthcare expenditure data.
 Deaths and expenditures should not be compared by state.